ringcentral/RingCentral.Net/RingCentral.Net.AuthorizeUri/README.md

 value `"S256"`, the method will auto generate `codeVerifer` and `code_challenge` for you. codeVerifier is accessible via `authorizeUriExtension.codeVerifier` after the method is called. `code_challenge` is included in the URI.

+Please note that, if you are using PKCE, you should not specify `clientId`, leave it as `null`.
+It will not break your app if you specify a `clientSecret`, but it defeats the purpose of PKCE.

 ## More documentation

 This extension is inspired